 Criteria and Process for Getting Permission to Enroll in Courses

-- The students must submit a written recommendation from the school counselor or principal indicating their ability to perform well in a college course.
+1. The students must submit a written recommendation from the school counselor or principal why and how the student will benefit from taking university courses.

-- The student can enroll for one or more courses each semester or summer session by submitting the following to the Dean of the School of Continuing Education:
+3. The student can enroll for one or more courses each semester or summer session by submitting the following to the Office of Continuing Studies & Enhanced Learning:

 - Written or email documentation from the Eastern instructor approving the student to take the course